 Skip to content

-Virtualization & Virtual Machines
+Virtualization and Virtual Machines

 In modern operations, virtualization underpins public clouds, private labs, disaster recovery strategies, and reproducible development environments.
 You will use it to practice risky configuration changes safely and to host services whose operating systems differ from your laptop’s.
 Building on these fundamentals prepares you for adjacent abstractions like containers, Functions-as-a-Service (serverless), and Infrastructure as Code (IaC).